Matjaž Kek

-Matjaž Kek (born 9 September 1961) is a Slovenian professional football manager and former player who is the manager of the Slovenia national team.
+Matjaž Kek (born 9 September 1961) is a Slovenian professional football manager and former player who is the manager of Croatian Football League club Rijeka.

-In his managerial career, he has won the Slovenian league twice with Maribor.
-As coach of the Slovenia national team, he led the team to two major tournaments, qualifying for the 2010 FIFA World Cup and UEFA Euro 2024.
+In his managerial career, he has won the Slovenian First League twice with Maribor.
+As manager of the Slovenia national team, he led the team to two major tournaments, qualifying for the 2010 FIFA World Cup and UEFA Euro 2024.

 Playing career

 Kek started his career at his home club NK Maribor, before moving to another Maribor-based team, Železničar Maribor.
 In 1980, he returned to Maribor.
 In 1985 he joined the Austrian club Spittal/Drau, where he stayed for three seasons.
 Kek then transferred to another Austrian club, GAK of the Austrian Bundesliga where he played for seven years.
 After that, he returned to Maribor, where between 1995 and 1999 he won three Slovenian league titles, before retiring.
 Overall, Kek made 280 appearances for Maribor in all competitions over the span of eleven seasons.
 He spent most of his career playing in defense, mostly in the centre-back position and was known for his leadership abilities.

 He was capped once by Slovenia, in a 1992 friendly match against Cyprus.